When you purchase through links on our site, we may earn an affiliate commission.

-ESPN has long been one of the most recognizable names in the world of sports.
+If you love to watch sports, ESPN is a must-have network.
+Lucky for you, there are new ways to keep track of your favorite teams.
 A few years ago the network heavyweight entered the streaming space with ESPN+.
-The streaming service features live game coverage for pro baseball, hockey, and more--as well as a nice range of original shows and other sports-related content.
+The streaming service features live game coverage for pro baseball, hockey, and more.
+You can also use the platform to watch a range of original shows and other sports-related titles.

-Whether you choose to watch through the ESPN+ app, using the ESPN website, or directly from your device, ESPN+ makes it easy to catch live games and sports shows.
+Whether you choose to watch 30 for 30 through the ESPN+ app, stream an MLB game using the ESPN website, or catch a UFC match from your smartphone, ESPN+ makes it easy to tune into live games and sports shows.
 We included all of the ways you can stream ESPN+ below, as well as how ESPN+ stacks up against other top streaming services when it comes to supported devices.

-You can watch ESPN+ on your Amazon Fire TV, Apple TV, Roku, or Xfinity Flex.
-With all of these devices, you can use the search function from the Home Screen to find ESPN+, or if your device supports voice commands, you can just say "ESPN PLUS," and the service will pop up automatically.
+ESPN+ is also compatible with many Roku devices, Amazon Fire TV Sticks, and the Xfinity Flex.
+Just use the search function from the Home Screen to find ESPN+, or if your device supports voice commands, you can just say "ESPN+," and the service will pop up.
 Keep in mind that legacy Roku devices like Giga are no longer supported.
 Here is a full list of the Roku devices that won't work with ESPN+.

 Most up-to-date web browsers should be able to handle ESPN+.
 Just go to ESPN.com and login.
 Then select the ESPN+ option, and click "Watch Now."
-If you have any trouble viewing, check to see if your browser needs to be updated.
+If you have any trouble viewing, check to see if your browser requires an update.
 Keep in mind that the more popular web browsers, such as Chrome, Safari, and Firefox, are updated regularly and usually offer the best support for streaming video online.

 |Samsung Smart TV||✓||✓||✓||✓|

 |iOS (Apple iPhone/Apple iPad)||✓||✓||✓||✓|